-Program Revenue: The Organization has a contract with Fulton County to perform marketing and economic development services.
-As per the contract, the Organization is reimbursed for services provided and recognizes revenue as the terms of the contract are met.
+Program Revenue: The Organization has a contract with Fulton County and the City of Gloversville to perform marketing and economic development services.
+As per the contract, the Organization is reimbursed for services provided and expenses and recognizes revenue as the terms of the contract are met.
+Also included in this activity are meetings, education and related exempt services.